Dallas Mavericks: Los Angeles Lakers

 The rivalry between the Lakers and Mavericks began in the 1980s during the Lakers' Showtime era.
 In the 1984 NBA playoffs, the Lakers won over the Mavericks in the Western Conference Semi-finals with the series 4–1.
 In 1986, they met again in the semi-finals and the Lakers won the series 4–2.
 In the 1988 NBA playoffs, the Lakers, who were the defending champions, defeated the Mavericks in a seven-game series in the Western Conference finals and eventually became the back-to-back champions after winning the NBA Finals.
 In 2011, the Mavericks met the two-time defending champions Lakers in the semi-finals and rejected their three-peat by sweeping them in four games and eventually won the NBA Finals.
 In Game 2 of the 2011 NBA playoffs, Ron Artest was ejected for hitting J. J. Barea and suspended for Game 3.
 In Game 4, Lamar Odom was ejected for pushing Dirk Nowitzki and then Andrew Bynum was ejected for elbowing J. J. Barea.
 Both players received flagrant foul 2.
 After the 2011 NBA lockout, Lamar Odom was sent to the Mavericks after he requested to leave the Lakers due to the vetoed Chris Paul trade.
 Andrew Bynum made a formal apology for what he did to Barea before the start of the following season.

+In a shocking February 2025 three-team blockbuster trade, the Los Angeles Lakers acquired Luka Dončić, Maxi Kleber, and Markieff Morris from the Dallas Mavericks.
+In return, the Mavericks received Anthony Davis, Max Christie, and a 2029 first-round pick, aiming to shift their strategy toward a defense-focused, "win-now" approach.

+Oklahoma City Thunder

+The rivalry between the Dallas Mavericks and the Oklahoma City Thunder has developed through multiple Western Conference matchups since the early 2010s.
+First meeting in a postseason series during the 2011 NBA Playoffs, the teams have continued to draw attention in the 2020s as both teams feature prominent, well-known players.
+The teams, separated by roughly 200 miles, have developed intense, high-stakes matchups, with the Thunder holding a narrow advantage in their all-time regular-season series.